 Currently, there are 2 airlines that offer local, or inter-island, flights between Isabela, Santa Cruz and San Cristobal islands.
 These are: Fly Galápagos and Emetebe.

 Flights can save you time on your trip through the Galapagos.
 If you want to travel from San Cristobal to Isabela or vice versa, I recommend you fly.
-Also, if there isn’t enough fuel, your flight will be cancelled and you’ll have to travel on inter-island boats.
+However, if there isn’t enough fuel, your flight will be cancelled and you’ll have to travel on inter-island boats.
 This is also why I recommend reading the fine print regarding cancellation policies for both local airlines.

 How much does it cost to travel to the Galapagos?